edehr/edehr/docs/devop/technical-architecture.md

 ### Docker containerization

-It’s desirable to containerize the application for ease of deployment and management but this task will be considered again after proof of concepts are complete.
+This project has containerize access to the database and may still containerize access to the server API.

 ### Automation of testing

 Jenkins is a tool for automating a series of steps to take code from the development environment and place it into the production environment.
 Along the way Jenkins can run automated helper and validation tasks.
 For example, Jenkins can automatically run all tests and only promote the code to the production environment if the tests pass.

 ----

 ### Interoperability LTI ###
-This section is a work in progress

-Learning Tools Interoperability (LTI) is a standard created by the IMS Global Learning Consortium that links content and resources to learning platforms.
+Learning Tools Interoperability (LTI) is a standard created by the IMS Global Learning Consortium that links content and to learning platforms.
 Its primary purpose is to connect learning systems such as a learning management system (LMS) with external service tools in a standard way across learning systems.
 The standard describes the connecting system as an LTI Tool Consumer and the connected tool as an LTI Tool Provider.

 With LTI we hope that our MVP prototype can use any LMS  (e.g. Canvas or Moodle) to provide the system for managing students, instructors, classes and etc.  The LMS will be configured to communicate with our EdEHR through LTI v1.2 protocol.
 Essentially, this protocol provides a means for the LMS user to access special portions of the EdEHR.
 For example, students can be presented with a set of links to assignments or instructors can have a set of links to courses.

 ----

 ### Document management, upload ###
-This section is a work in progress

 Status: Do Later

 Multer to support multi-part document uploads